Multi-Armed Bandits With Machine Learning-Generated Surrogate Rewards: Preliminaries

 For regret analysis, we assume that the true and surrogate rewards are bivariate Gaussian with unknown mean and covariance matrix:

 Here, $\sigma_k^2$ and $\tilde \sigma_k^2$ are the variances of the true reward and prediction, and $\rho_k$ is the correlation coefficient measuring the quality of the ML model.
+Let $\Sigma_k$ denote the 2 by 2 covariance matrix in \eqref{eqn: gaussian model}.
 Importantly, we allow the means $\mu_k$ and $\tilde \mu_k$ to be arbitrarily different.
 Moreover, unlike \cite{cheung2024leveraging}, we do not even require access to any partial knowledge of the bias $\tilde \mu_k - \mu_k$.
 Therefore, to effectively leverage the correlation between the true and surrogate rewards, it is crucial to jointly observe both of them in the online phase.
 This marks a departure from prior work on MAB with offline data \cite{shivaswamy2012multi, banerjee2022artificial, zhang2019warm, cheung2024leveraging}, where auxiliary information is available only during the offline phase.
+Throughout the paper, we will assume $|\rho_k|< 1$ to avoid degenerate settings.

-We remark that in practice, decision-making is often constrained by both implementation logistics and legal or regulatory requirements, making it infeasible to pull arms at the level of individual units.
-Instead, decisions are typically made in batches of individuals.
-For instance, online retailers may be restricted from updating prices too frequently due to customer experience concerns, technical limitations, or fair pricing regulations.
-As a result, the observed true reward $R_{k,s}$ and surrogate reward $\hat{R}_{k, s}$ are computed as averages across the individuals within that batch.
-With averaging, the Gaussianity assumption \eqref{eqn: gaussian model} is plausible, provided that the batch size is sufficiently large and the individual-level rewards are not heavy-tailed.
+Although we adopt the Gaussian model~\eqref{eqn: gaussian model} to enable sharp, finite-sample analysis, the resulting algorithms are not restricted to Gaussian data.
+In particular, many of our estimators and confidence constructions are based on sample averages, which are approximately normal in moderate-to-large samples by the central limit theorem.
+We empirically validate this robustness under a broad class of non-Gaussian distributions through extensive simulations and real-world case studies in Sections~\ref{sec: simulation} and~\ref{sec: application}.
+Finally, in Section~\ref{sec: batch reward} we extend the theory to a batched MAB setting and leverage Cram\'er-type self-normalized moderate deviation bounds \cite{petrov2012sums, jing2003self} to obtain Gaussian-calibrated tail control for general distributions.

-\section{MLA-UCB: Algorithm and Regret Analysis}
+\section{MLA-UCB: algorithm and regret analysis}